-This one may be slightly embarrassing, but from what I’ve read it works wonders on tired, puffy eyes.
+This one may be slightly embarrassing, but it works wonders on tired, puffy eyes.
 Plus, I figure if I do it while I’m sleeping, my eye mask will cover it anyways!

 Lotion or Face Oil

-Or if worse comes to worse, put your hair in a ponytail and slap a hat on!
+Or if worse comes to worst, put your hair in a ponytail and slap a hat on!
 I’m taking this one to bring a bit of home with me down under: